bahaidev/textbrowser/README.md

     Schema `links` for indicating footnote location in document then allow HTML `<a href>` to point to the scheme designated therein.
 1. Search/Sorting
-    1. Optional links to go to previous/next results if only loading a subset of available content (allow customization of size of chunking in preferences as well as on the fly)
     1. Add to preferences system for saved/favorite, recent searches/browses, etc.
     1. Schema-aware and metadata-aware column sorting options (e.g., sort by order and ASC/DESC) with user customizability (i.e., presorting along with dynamic client-side after-load sorting, with or without search filtering; use "search" in locale to add this filtering to UI)
+    1. Option to have range of context (even if browsing and not searching)
+    1. Optional links to go to previous/next results if only loading a subset of available content (allow customization of size of chunking in preferences as well as on the fly)

 ## To-dos (Lower priority)